fengalin/jstation-controller/README.md

 # jstation-controller ![CI](https://github.com/fengalin/jstation-controller/workflows/CI/badge.svg)

-`jstation-controller` aims to be a cross-platform interface to control the J-Station guitar and bass modeling and effect processing system.
+`jstation-controller` is a cross-platform interface to control the J-Station guitar and bass modeling and effect processing system.

-Note that this application is in early development.
-See [gstation-edit](https://github.com/fengalin/gstation-edit) for a working Linux alternative.
+While it is usable to control a J-Station, this application is a work in progress and lacks functionalities.
+See [gstation-edit](https://github.com/fengalin/gstation-edit) for a full-featured Linux alternative.

+## Features

+- [X] Scan the available MIDI ports for a J-Station device.
+- [X] Download device Programs.
+- [X] Show the parameters for selected Program.
+- [X] Use the UI to update a parameter.
+- [X] Reflect device parameters updates on the UI.
+- [ ] Show the list of Programs.
+- [ ] Change Program from the UI.
+- [ ] Rename a Program.
+- [ ] Store modifications to current Program.
+- [ ] Undo pending modifications.
+- [ ] Import a Program bank from a file.
+- [ ] Export a Program bank to a file.

 ## Dependencies